jjNford/html5-storage/README.md

 > **setExceptions( bool )** <br/><br/>
 `bool - If true all localStorage errors will be thrown globally as StorageException.`

+Turn localStorage exceptions on/off.
+If on a StorageException will be thrown on all localStorage errors.

 > **size()** <br/><br/>
 `Returns the number of entried currently stored in localStroage` <br/>
 `Throws StorageException if exceptions have been set to true.`